Odd-Phoenix/Ethical-Hacking-Pentetration-Testing/README.md

 # Ethical Hacking & Pentetration Testing

- Some note taken down on my learing process to becoming a Pentester.
+ Some notes taken down on my learing process to becoming a Pentester.